Climate and Average Weather Year Round in Almaty Kazakhstan

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Almaty varies throughout the year.

 The wetter season lasts 3.3 months, from March 12 to June 21, with a greater than 18% chance of a given day being a wet day.
-The chance of a wet day peaks at 28% on May 9.
+The month with the most wet days in Almaty is May, with an average of 7.7 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Almaty changes throughout the year.

 Rain alone is the most common for 8.8 months, from March 2 to November 24.
-The highest chance of a day with rain alone is 27% on May 9.
+The month with the most days of rain alone in Almaty is May, with an average of 7.5 days.

-Snow alone is the most common for 3.2 months, from November 24 to March 2.
-The highest chance of a day with snow alone is 8% on January 4.
+Snow alone is the most common for 3.3 months, from November 24 to March 2.
+The month with the most days of snow alone in Almaty is January, with an average of 2.2 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Almaty experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 8.6 months, from March 5 to November 23, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around May 8, with an average total accumulation of 2.0 inches.
+The month with the most rain in Almaty is May, with an average rainfall of 2.0 inches.

 The rainless period of the year lasts for 3.4 months, from November 23 to March 5.
-The least rain falls around January 17, with an average total accumulation of 0.1 inches.
+The month with the least rain in Almaty is January, with an average rainfall of 0.1 inches.

-The snowy period of the year lasts for 6.2 months, from October 11 to April 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 4, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 6.2 months, from October 11 to April 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Almaty is December, with an average snowfall of 3.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.